0xNextLabs/Nextme-Whitepaper/DID/NextDID.md

-# Next DID
+# Nextme DIDs Network

 ## DID Definition

-Next DID is a Decentralized Identity created by Nextme to the user, the format is as follows:
+Nextme DID is a Decentralized Identity created by Nextme to the user, the format is as follows:

 > `did:next:<method-specific-id>`

 for example:

 > `did:next:ceNobbK6Me9F5zwyE3MKY88QZLwceNobbK6Me9F5zwyE3MKY88QZLw`

 the key value will be hashed in to a fixed 64-bit did: